On the 5th of November 2015, to the best of my knowledge at the time, I died in a small rural hospital five hours south of Perth.

 Aching with gratitude, I thanked her meekly and followed her to the room.
 It was posh – a boutique country-style hotel room complete with complementary dressing gowns and orange blossom soap.
 But I was in no state to enjoy it.

 For half an hour, I sat down in the shower and let tears course out of me in rivers.
-When I crawled to bed and into River’s tired embrace, I cried into my pillow till morning.
+When I crawled to bed and into Jasper’s tired embrace, I cried into my pillow till morning.

 At first light, still exhausted, I showered again and stepped into the street to purchase supplies.
 From the only open shop in town, I bought apples, sunscreen, water and a cheap set of men’s summer pyjamas that looked slightly more like clothes than my flannelette racing-car attire.